Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 Bridging Courses

-The registration of the student to the blended space within the first week of the course's start is considered a mandatory prerequisite.
+Student enrollment in the blended learning platform within the first week of the course is considered a mandatory prerequisite.

 Learning Achievements (Dublin Descriptors)